GOP candidate for Michigan governor loses key ballot ruling

 DETROIT (AP) — A Republican candidate for Michigan governor lost a bid to get on the Aug.
 2 primary ballot Wednesday in the first key court decision since election officials found campaign petitions rife with fraudulent signatures.

-The ruling affects Perry Johnson, a wealthy businessman considered to be a leading candidate for the GOP nomination.
-But the decision could also apply to three other candidates, including former Detroit Police Chief James Craig, who also have scratched from the GOP ballot.
+The ruling affects Perry Johnson, a wealthy businessman considered to be a leading candidate for the Republican nomination.
+But the decision could also apply to three other candidates, including former Detroit Police Chief James Craig, who also have barred from the ballot.

-There seems to be no dispute that fraudulent signatures were turned in by paid circulators, though there’s no evidence that the candidates were aware of the scam.
+There appears to be no dispute that fraudulent signatures were turned in by paid circulators, though there’s no evidence that the candidates were aware of the scam.
+In a court filing, attorneys representing the Board of State Canvassers called it an “unprecedented situation.”

-They were declared ineligible last week, the result of a tie vote by the Board of State Canvassers.
-State election officials said Johnson, Craig, Michael Markey and Donna Brandenburg didn’t meet the 15,000-signature threshold because of fraudulent signatures.
+The candidates were declared ineligible last week, the result of a tie vote by the board.
+State election staff said Johnson, Craig, Michael Markey and Donna Brandenburg didn’t meet the 15,000-signature threshold because of fraudulent signatures.

+In Johnson’s case, about 7,000 were put in the scam column.
+Election staff found dead voters on his petitions, misspelled names and some signatures with first names but only a last initial.

 Johnson asked the appeals court to overrule the canvassers and put him on the ballot.
-He said he would meet the signature threshold if the state elections bureau would examine each petition line by line.
+He said he would meet the signature threshold if the state election bureau would examine each petition line by line.
+Only 20% of the 7,000 signatures were compared to signatures in the state voter file.

 “The board … had a clear legal duty to investigate, but it did not have a clear legal duty to conduct a comparison of each fraudulent signature against the qualified voter file,” the appeals court said in a 3-0 opinion.